D-Vetri/MSc_projects/README.md

-Currently Only one project can be set to public as Master Thesis codes are a part of ongoing work
+Currently only one project can be set to public as Master Thesis codes are part of ongoing research work